-A famous French Minecraft team, the Team Lyrah (they’ve exhibited their works at the Pompidou Center in Paris and ADAMuseum in Brussels) advised us throughout the project and came to meet our students during a Masterclass.
+A famous French Minecraft team, the Team Lyrah (they’ve exhibited their works at the Pompidou Center in Paris and ADAMuseum in Brussels) advised us throughout the project and came to meet our students during an advanced level workshop.

 During 2018, our main goal is to populate the city with more than 60 houses and shops.

 We have also started 3D print some of the buildings- the mathematics teacher has already used them for scale and proportionality lessons.
 We also have participated in various events to present this work including the city’s medieval festival and heritage days.